 You may like your basket to have a decorative edge.
 If so, when you have completed the 1st round after the handle spaces, change from single crochet to a more decorative stitch for the last few rounds.
 Just make sure you are choosing a firm, solid type of decorative stitch!

 Occasionally, even after your best efforts, your basket may still look like a floppy bowl.
 If you have finished the basket, and it isn’t standing up as firmly as you would like, you can use a fabric stiffener to make it firmer.

 The simplest method is to use spray-on starch which you can buy at the supermarket.
-Otherwise, you can use homemade stiffeners such as sugar, water (2:1 water to sugar) potato flour, starch which has to be mixed, or glue mixed with water (50% water to glue).
+Otherwise, you can use homemade stiffeners such as glue mixed with water (50% water to glue).

 When your basket is complete, spray it generously with the spray starch, reshape it, and leave it to dry.
 If using a homemade stiffener, dip the basket into the solution until it has soaked through completely, squeeze out the excess, reshape it, and leave it to dry.

 You may want to make a really large basket.
-To do this, you will need to crochet the sc stitches over some flexible wire.
+To do this, you will need to crochet the single crochet stitches over some flexible wire.
 Simply enclose the wire with your stitches each time you insert your hook.

 This technique is useful for things such as a laundry basket or a picnic basket, which needs to be strong enough to carry some weight!